1977 Rugby League World Cup: 1st Half

-The Australian's opened the scoring through Allan McMahon who scored in the Paddington corner.
+The Australians opened the scoring through Allan McMahon who scored in the Paddington corner.
 Michael Cronin kicked the sideline conversion and Australia led 5–0.
 Great Britain soon his back with a try to Steve Pitchford.
 George Fairbairn converted the try to lock the scores at 5–5.
 The match was then highlighted by a 60-metre try to Australian centre Russel Gartner who pounced on a dropped ball from Lions fullback Fairbairn after a Great Britain scrum win to race away and score.
 Only converging defence from Gartner's opposite number Les Dyl kept him from scoring closer to the posts, giving Cronin a difficult conversion from midway between the posts and the touch line.
-Cronin missed the attempt and the Australian's led 8–5.
+Cronin missed the attempt and the Australians led 8–5.
 Fairbairn then kicked a penalty goal to make the scores 8–7 closing in on half time.

 Late in the first half the gritty and determined Lions were considered unlucky not to score when they were denied what would have been a certain try to winger Stuart Wright by English referee Billy Thompson.
 Wright had intercepted a pass from Cronin to Mark Harris 15 metres from the Australian line and was racing downfield with no one near him when Thompson called play back for an obstruction penalty to Great Britain rather than play advantage.
 Had Wright scored, and likely under the posts, it could have given the visitors a 12–8 lead going into the break.
 Instead, soon after Cronoin kicked a penalty goal from in front of the posts to make the score 10–7 going into half time.